karthik-joseph/WeatherApp/README.md

 - API Errors: Displays an error message if there are issues connecting to the OpenWeatherMap API (e.g., invalid API key, network problems).
 - Location Errors: Provides feedback if the entered city is invalid or if the app cannot determine the user's location.
 - Data Handling: Implements checks to handle cases where the API response data is incomplete or formatted incorrectly.

+### Functionality to Implement

+- It does not have a skelton Loading functionality
+- It does not have a refresh functionality
+- It does not have a functionality to save the searched cities
+- It does not have a functionality to view the searched cities
+- It does not have a functionality to delete the searched cities
+- It does not have a functionality to view the searched cities in a list view
+- It does not have a functionality to view the searched cities in a map view

 ### Built With